retiman/dotfiles/README.md

 Homekeeper
 ==========
-This project helps you keep your dot files and scripts under version control in git.
+This project contains my dotfiles, but it can also help you keep your dotfiles and scripts under version control in git.
+To take advantage of this project for yourself, do this:

-The master branch holds my own dot files which you can use, but to version control your own dotfiles, do this:

 1. Fork this project.
-1. Run `git merge initial` to completely blank out the master branch.
+1. Run `git merge initial` to completely blank out the master branch and start fresh (unless you like my dotfiles).
 1. Copy your dotfiles to `dotfiles` without the dot.
 For example, copy your `.vimrc` to `dotfiles/vimrc`.
 1. Copy your scripts to `bin`.